 The purpose of this little series of blog posts is to provide an orientation to working with equipment addresses in customer developed programs.
 Starting with an overview of how equipment addresses are modelled, the blog post will lead on to hints for reading, maintaining and creating address information for equipment from customer developed ABAP programs.

-- Equipment Addresses – a closer look at individual and referenced addresses
+- Equipment Address Management – a closer look

 Let’s get started.

 At first glance, an address appears to be quite straightforward – but a moment’s reflection reveals that address conventions around the world vary widely between countries and regions.
 Not only in formatting, but also in the type of information required to make the address “complete”.

 The details of an organisation or company’s address varies from those required for an individual private person.
 And, of course, the address of a person at a company might be more complex again, being a mixture of the company address with some additional personal details – like the building and office they work in.
 Addresses are not as simple as they appear.

 Business Address Services